FAQs about Statistical Analysis

-- How district and ISP statistics are calculated?
+- How are district and ISP statistics calculated?

 How is the bandwidth statistics in access monitoring collected?

-Each CDN node collects traffic data in real time and reports it to the computing center which aggregates the data into total traffic data and display the bandwidth statistics by dividing the total traffic by the duration of use.
+Each CDN node collects traffic data in real time and reports it to the computing center which aggregates the data into total traffic data and displays the bandwidth statistics by dividing the total traffic by the duration of use.

 - If the total traffic generated in a minute is 6 MB, then the corresponding bandwidth is (6 * 8) / 60 = 0.8 Mbps.

 - As the usage for bill-by-bandwidth is calculated based on the statistics with a 5-minute granularity, the corresponding bandwidth value is total traffic in 5 minutes / 300 seconds.